How To Think Like Jane Jacobs

 Old buildings are crucial to thriving cities.
 Jacobs was a fan of using existing over new buildings whenever possible.
 She knew cities needed diversity not only in its people and businesses, but also in its buildings.

-Today, we at the National Trust refer to her vision as ReUrbanism.
-It builds upon Jacobs’ ideas for today, championing for adaptive reuse of older buildings.
+Today, we at the National Trust work to build upon Jacobs’ ideas for today, championing for adaptive reuse of older buildings.
 As she saw, maintaining and reusing existing building stock in cities often leads to positive change, including more people, more entrepreneurial activity, and thus more diversity.

 7. “Streets and their sidewalks—the main public places of a city—are its most vital organs.”